You need to have the following software properly installed in order to build MPI for Python:

 MPI for Python uses a standard distutils-based build system.
 However, some distutils commands (like build) have additional options:

---configure: runs exhaustive tests for checking about missing MPI types/constants/calls.
+Runs exhaustive tests for checking about missing MPI types, constants, and functions.
 This option should be passed in order to build MPI for Python against old MPI-1 or MPI-2 implementations, possibly providing a subset of MPI-3.

-If you use a MPI implementation providing a mpicc compiler wrapper (e.g., MPICH, Open MPI, LAM), it will be used for compilation and linking.
+If you use a MPI implementation providing a mpicc compiler wrapper (e.g., MPICH, Open MPI), it will be used for compilation and linking.
 This is the preferred and easiest way of building MPI for Python.

 If mpicc is located somewhere in your search path, simply run the build command: